videolan/vlc/doc/executor.md

 It is important to be able to cancel and interrupt a running task.

-However, in C, the interruption mechanism is very specific to the concrete task implementation, so it could not be provided by the executor: it has to be provided by the user.
-And since the user is also at the origin of the cancelation request (which could lead to the interruption), the executor just let the user handle interruption manually.
+However, in C, the interruption mechanism is very specific to the concrete task implementation, so it can not be provided by the executor: it has to be provided by the user.
+And since the user is also at the origin of the cancelation request (which could lead to the interruption), the executor just lets the user handle the interruption manually.

-Since it does not handle interruption, it could not provide a generic timeout mechanism either (see below).
-The user has to handle timeout manually.
+Since it does not handle interruptions, it could not provide a generic timeout mechanism either (see below).
+The user has to handle timeouts manually.

-It just provides a way to cancel a queued task not started yet:
+It just provides a way to cancel a queued task that has not started yet:

 ```c
 VLC_API bool